 This tool has some interesting features, including the ability to derive generic passwords for each router that it detects so you can log onto it.

 The Ekahau Heatmaps is a signal plotting tool that is integrated into a range of wireless management packages that are aimed at office utility planning consultants.
 The utility shows a map of all of the surrounding WiFi signals with a color-coded footprint indicating the strength of each router’s signal.
 The “heat map” displays which router signals are stronger in a specific location, and therefore “hotter.”

 The Ekahau system works with signals that follow the 802.11a, b, g, and n standards, but it doesn’t seem to be compatible with 802.11ac.
 The heat map dominates the dashboard.
 However, a side panel in the screen lists the encountered routers.
 Clicking on one of these entries brings up more details on a specific router, for example, its SSID and MAC address.
-The Heat Mapper detects security settings including the configuration of WEP, WPA, and WPA2 on each router.
+The Heat Mapper detects network security settings including the configuration of WEP, WPA, and WPA2 on each router.